 Hwange National Park is the scene of an impressive wildlife spectacle in northwest Zimbabwe.
-The largest nature reserve in the country, it occupies around 14 600 square kilometres between Bulawayo and Victoria Falls.
+The largest nature reserve in the country, it occupies around 14 600 square kilometers between Bulawayo and Victoria Falls.
 The vast expanse of Hwange is close to the edge of the Kalahari desert and consists of a variety of landscapes, including semi-arid areas, sparse woodland, grasslands, rocky outcrops and seasonal wetlands.

 A safari to Hwange will deliver astonishing sightings of the 40 000 strong elephant population as well as the other members of the Big Five, the endangered African wild dog and rare species like roan and sable antelopes and even monitor lizards!
 It is also the only protected area in Zimbabwe where gemsbok and brown hyena occur in small numbers.
 Laying eyes on smaller nocturnal predators like servals, civets and bat-eared foxes can also be expected.